learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 See also: [The Principles of Universal Design](https://www.ncsu.edu/ncsu/design/cud/pubs_p/docs/poster.pdf)

+Note: guidelines are quite subjective, it's difficult to write algorithms for that.

 ## Principle One: Equitable use

 The design is useful and marketable to people with diverse abilities.